 Not Recommended For: Budget conscious diners who prefer traditional, southern Italian, red sauce restaurants.

-Recommended dishes: When available, The Tagliatelle Bolognese Egg noodle in a creamy beef bolognese sauce mascarpone cheese, english peas; The Filetto di Bue ai Ferri, a 10oz Prime center cut grilled filet mignon; and The Branzino al Forno Fresh, whole, roasted Mediterranean sea bass garlic and aromatic herbs.
+Recommended dishes: When available, The Tagliatelle Bolognese Egg noodle in a creamy beef Bolognese sauce mascarpone cheese, English peas; The Filetto di Bue ai Ferri, a 10oz Prime center cut grilled filet mignon; and The Branzino al Forno Fresh, whole, roasted Mediterranean Sea bass with garlic and aromatic herbs.

 Liquor: Full bar service with over 400 selections of wines from moderately priced to exclusive reserve selections.

-Il Carpriccio is enjoyed enjoy by diners seeking a high end fine dining experience, complete with a well executed menu using healthy ingredients, in an upscale, romantic setting.
+Il Carpriccio is enjoyed by diners seeking a high end, "Old World," fine dining experience, complete with a well-executed menu using healthy ingredients, in an upscale, romantic setting.

 The kitchen is the inspiration of owner Antonio (Tony) Grande, with his son Natale carrying on the tradition as the executive chef.

 Tony Grande received his culinary training in his native Italy at the renowned ENALC, a national hotel school in Rome.
 Grande later honed his culinary skills at Hotel Europa in Foppolo, at La Fenice in Venice, and in the Hotel Piccolo in Lago de Garda, Italy, before emigrating to the United States in 1973.

 Before opening Il Capriccio in 1984, Grande owned and served as Chef at the Bel'vedere restaurant in Clifton.